If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 You can learn from millions of people how to mix, master, compose, and better your own work.

-It's a great subreddit dedicated strictly for musicians & artists.
+It's a great subreddit dedicated strictly to musicians & artists.

 r/guitarlessons